In this guide

 UK Tax Treatment of Polymarket Winnings

-HMRC's approach to crypto-based prediction market returns operates as follows:
+HMRC's approach to crypto-based prediction market earnings:

-- Alternatively, when classified as crypto holdings: Capital Gains Tax (18–24%) applies to USDC conversions exceeding the yearly CGT threshold (£3,000 for 2026)
+- Alternatively, if classified as crypto holdings: Capital Gains Tax (18–24%) applies when USDC is sold above the yearly CGT exemption (£3,000 in 2026)

 UK-Relevant Markets on Polymarket

-- World Cup 2026: England tournament odds currently trading between 13–15%
+- World Cup 2026: England tournament victory market priced at 13–15%

 Polymarket vs UK Alternatives